JaedanC/PythonTutorial/docs/Basics.md

 ### Elif and Else

 Sometimes when working with if statements you want evaluate some conditions if and only if another one fails.
-This is where the keywords **elif** and **else** come in handy.
-Let's start with **else**.
-Else goes after the if statement.
+This is where the keywords `elif` and `else` come in handy.
+Let's start with else.
+Else goes after the `if` statement.
 If the statement evaluates to False, this code branch will be run instead.
 For example:

 ```python
 if 4 < 1: # False